 Evil, Satan’s plan, was, and is, to destroy the moral agency of Man.
 Good is that which allows and encourages Man to better ourselves of our own free will.
 (You can see how some would acclaim the Constitution as being divinely inspired.)
 Accordingly, we have our definition for political purposes.
 That which lessens man’s ability to choose to follow God, is evil.
 Thus, oppressive regimes and governments are indeed evil.
 Democracy and governments which support the people’s right and ability to choose (along with teaching and encouraging them to better themselves of their own free will) is good.

-In the here and now though; is Donald evil.
-Nah.
-Immoral probably.
+Applying that test, is Donald evil?
+I would have to conclude no. Immoral probably.
 He has lead an immoral life.
-However, since he isn’t pushing us to follow, it would seem to fall a little short of evil.
+However, since he isn’t passing laws or encouraging us to follow, his peculiarities and life style would seem to fall a little short of evil.
 Besides, old age has a way of curing men of bad habits where our mothers and wives have failed.
-He seems to be a devoted husband at this point.
+He seems, at this point, to be a devoted husband and father.

 I can hear my friends who listen to CNN screaming, but he is a racist.
 He hates Muslims!
 Folks, he isn’t and he doesn’t.
 Certainly, bigotry and racism, against blacks; browns; Muslims; and even against white, male Republicans is evil.
 Ascribing these attributes to President Trump because of poorly spoken concepts during the election and because he is trying to limit access to our country from individuals who have set themselves at war with us, is simply “fake news.”
 These conclusions stand at odds with his actions.
 Wake up!
-This is the Democrat party taking advantage of poorly spoken concepts to control the national narrative.
-That is, of itself, evil in furthering many to make poor choices because of bad information.
+This is the Democrat and their puppet media (Or is it the other way around?) party taking advantage of poorly spoken concepts to control the national narrative.
+That is, of itself, evil by denying many to ability to chose a moral course of action because of insufficient or wrong information.

 However, if we set ourselves against President Trump and his policies by restricting free speech, when we physically attack someone because they voted for him, when we use the agencies of the Federal government to wrongly persecute conservatives or, when these same agencies are used to create a false narrative to interfere with our duly elected President, we are guilty of true evil.
 Evil which is aligned directly with Satan.
 Forcing others by removing their agency and forcing them to adhere to our own political views, in any form, is pure evil.
 In that moment when we act in such a way as to remove someone else’s right to choose, we err.